mearlboro/mearlboro.github.io/work/_posts/2022-11-17-in-support-of-zlib.md

 ### About Z-library

 If you don't know about Library Genesis, or its most popular mirror today, Z-library, hopefully it is not too late to be introduced to it now.
-It is the largest open digital library in the world, since, unlike the [Internet Archive](https://archive.org){:target="_blank" rel="noopener noreferrer"} or [Project Gutenberg](https://www.gutenberg.org/){:target="_blank" rel="noopener noreferrer"}, it also contains titles that are protected by copyright or owned by publishers, most importantly recent titles, especially relevant in academia and journalism.
+It is a [shadow library](https://wikiless.org/wiki/Shadow_library), the largest open digital library in the world, since, unlike the [Internet Archive](https://archive.org){:target="_blank" rel="noopener noreferrer"} or [Project Gutenberg](https://www.gutenberg.org/){:target="_blank" rel="noopener noreferrer"}, it also contains titles that are protected by copyright or owned by publishers, most importantly recent titles, especially relevant in academia and journalism.

 It has a great history too, linked to the [_samizdat_](https://wikiless.org/wiki/Samizdat?lang=en){:target="_blank" rel="noopener noreferrer"} culture in the Soviet Union, which consisted in illegal underground networks of homebrewn publishing and information sharing.
 These people didn't have access to printers or typewriters without official registration, and would go through great risks to find, hide, and share these banned books, these censored ideas.
 An archive which was later to become LibGen/ZLib started as an expression of this culture on RuNet, the early 90s Russian internet.